eliotk/see-cda/README.md

 # see-cda

-An JS framework for viewing C-CDA data in different ways.
+A JS framework for viewing C-CDA data in different ways.

-Built to be extensible and to be able to easily add new "views".
+Built to be extensible and easily add new "views".

 ## Development